megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Custom Box Data Serializer class creation
 #########################################

-SDK provide base class for Custom Box Data Serializer NoncedBoxDataSerializer<D extends NoncedBoxData> where D is type of serialized Custom Box Data So creation of Custom Box Data Serializer can be done in next way:
+The SDK provides a base class for Custom Box Data Serializer NoncedBoxDataSerializer<D extends NoncedBoxData> where D is type of serialized Custom Box Data So creation of a Custom Box Data Serializer can be done in following way:

 :code:`public class CustomBoxDataSerializer implements NoncedBoxDataSerializer<CustomBoxData>`

-That new Custom Box Data Serializer require next:
+That new Custom Box Data Serializer require's next:

   1. Definition of function for writing Custom Box Data into the Scorex Writer by implementation of ``public void serialize(CustomBoxData boxData, Writer writer)`` method.